P0667

 Can high underhood temperatures cause P0667?

 Yes.
-Legitimate overheating of the PCM, such as from a missing heat shield or close proximity to exhaust components, can trigger this code without a PCM hardware fault.
+Genuine overheating from a missing heat shield or close exhaust proximity can drive the internal temperature out of range without any hardware fault.

 Is P0667 a critical fault?

 Yes.
-Moisture or corrosion inside the PCM connector or housing can corrupt internal sensor signals and trigger P0667.
+Moisture or corrosion in the module connector or housing can corrupt the internal sensor signal and set P0667.

 Disabling P0667 in software